|

 excursions to other sax types, especially the soprano.

-I play for my own enjoyment and with friends almost everything from Evergreens and Standards via
+We played for our own enjoyment and with friends almost everything from Evergreens

-Gospel, Blues, Swing and Be-Bop to Elton John, Robbie
+Gospel, Blues and Swing to Elton John, Robbie

 Williams and Rainhard Fendrich.
 A for me new and exciting field was and remains